AndrewGuerrero/ng-caryll/README.md

 ## Update content on dev server

 Run `yarn run remark-documents` to update the markdown content while developing.
+This script also provides markdown syntax suggestions.

 Run `yarn run lunr-index` to update the search index while developing.

-Run `yarn run prestart` to run both scripts with one command.
+Run `yarn run prestart` to run both of the above scripts with one command.

-## Lint content
+## Content grammar

-Run `yarn run retext-documents` to lint the markdown content.
+Run `yarn run retext-documents` for content grammar suggestions.

 ## Build